US Ends .com

 Bourey, Sep.
 2019

-It is possible that US 11 originally ended there, while US 9 ran both directions along Lake Street (the crossroad).
+US 11 originally ended there, while US 9 ran both directions along Lake (the crossroad).

-This next series of photos was taken looking northbound on Lake (old US 9).
-Today northbound US 11 goes straight ahead, but it is possible that its north beginning was to the left at one time...
+These next photos were taken looking northbound on Lake (old US 9).
+Today northbound US 11 continues straight ahead, but originally its north beginning was to the left on Champlain, whereas US 9 continued ahead:

 Picture